¸»¶þ´ú³É°æÈËapp

 COVID-19 Vaccine Information

-¸»¶þ´ú³É°æÈËapp, in partnership with NewYork-Presbyterian, isÌýcommitted to keeping you safe and protecting you and your loved ones from COVID-19 during this unprecedented pandemic.
-COVID-19 vaccinations will be prioritized according to guidelines defined by state and federal agencies, and vaccines are expected to be distributed in phases.
+¸»¶þ´ú³É°æÈËapp, in partnership with NewYork-Presbyterian, is committed to keeping you safe and protecting you and your loved ones from COVID-19.
+COVID-19 vaccinations are available to eligible groups.

 Patients Eligible for Receiving COVID-19 Vaccines